THE TAU CROSS

 Cliff Garvey is a co-founder of the Assisi Project.
 He is a graduate of the University of Southern Maine, Saint John Seminary College, and the Catholic University of America.
 Cliff is a writer, spiritual director, retreat leader, and university lecturer.
 He also serves as Associate Minister of the Catholic Community of Gloucester & Rockport in Massachusetts where his ministry focuses on adult faith formation.
-Thank you for listening to Pray, Discern & Respond: Confronting Works of Wickedness.
-These audio recordings are produced by the Assisi Project, Inc. For more information about the Assisi Project: A Fellowship of Franciscans in Spirit and our ministries for adults of all ages and backgrounds, please contact Cliff at email@example.com.
-Copyright 2021.
+Thank you for listening to A Sign of Hope: The Tau Cross.
+The Assisi Project Podcast is produced by the Assisi Project, Inc. For more information about the Assisi Project: A Fellowship of Franciscans in Spirit and our programs and ministries for adults of all ages and backgrounds, please contact Cliff Garvey at firstname.lastname@example.org.
+Copyright 2022.
 All rights reserved.
 May the Lord give you peace!

 Founded in 2007, the Assisi Project is a Fellowship of Franciscans in Spirit with friends and followers throughout the world.
 We are dedicated to helping Christian believers of all ages more faithfully live the Gospel of Christ in the spirit of Saint Francis and Saint Clare of Assisi.
 The Assisi Project is a non-profit, tax exempt charitable organization.
-All are welcome to support our ministry via PayPal or AmazonSmile (links below); or by sending a tax-deductible donation to the Assisi Project, Post Office Box 3158, Gloucester, Massachusetts 01931-3158.
-For more information about the Assisi Project and our upcoming opportunities for formation, prayer, and pilgrimage, please contact Cliff Garvey at firstname.lastname@example.org.
+All are welcome to support our ministry via PayPal or AmazonSmile (see links below); or by sending a tax-deductible donation to the Assisi Project, Post Office Box 3158, Gloucester, Massachusetts 01931-3158.
+For more information about the Assisi Project, please contact Cliff Garvey at firstname.lastname@example.org.
 May the Lord give you peace!

 This Week’s Homepage